Alex-Isabella/mcu-performance-analysis/ANALYSIS.md

 ## 1. Motivation

-Since roughly 2021, there's been a persistent media narrative that the Marvel Cinematic Universe is suffering from "franchise fatigue" — that audiences have grown tired of the volume and sameness of Marvel content, and that this is showing up in box office and critical reception.
+Since roughly 2021, there's been a persistent media narrative that the Marvel Cinematic Universe is suffering from "franchise fatigue", that audiences have grown tired of the volume and sameness of Marvel content, and that this is showing up in box office and critical reception.
 This is usually stated as received wisdom rather than something anyone has actually measured.

 This project set out to test that narrative directly: is there a measurable decline, and if so, what's actually driving it?
-The goal wasn't to confirm the fatigue story — it was to see what the data said, even if that meant complicating or rejecting the popular framing.
+The goal wasn't to confirm the fatigue story, it was to see what the data said, even if that meant complicating or rejecting the popular framing.

 ## 2. Data